Suzy Cortez Flaunts Her Curvaceous Booty Doing Dance Challenge Pushups On TikTok

 She marked the musical beat by lifting her right arm off the ground and touching her opposing shoulder with her fingers, then her right shoulder, and planted her palm back on the floor, finishing by lowering her entire body to the carpet and rising back up.

-The incredibly fit model repeated that series of movements on the left side, and then switched to alternating between push-ups and jumping her tiptoes wide apart on the ground in a small center split, then returning to her original position.
+The incredibly fit model repeated that series of movements on the left side, and then switched to alternating between push-ups and jumping her feet wide apart on the ground, before returning to her original position.

-Her shiny mane of rich brown hair was flipped her shoulder to one side.
-It hung straight and smooth, almost touching the ground.

-She wore a tiny bandeau top that covered the curve of her bust and left her taut abs exposed, and a pair of skimpy black shorts with a high waist.